tbatchelder/prefkeeper/README.md

 full-screen overlay, and on your visitor's next page load, PrefKeeper automatically re-applies whatever they last saved.

-### Making your site respond to it
+### Making your own site content respond to it

 PrefKeeper works by setting CSS custom properties on `document.documentElement`.
-Your own CSS just needs to reference them:
+Your own CSS just needs to reference them — `prefkeeper-root.css` already provides sensible defaults, so your site looks correct even before anyone has opened the panel:

 ```css
 body {